Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/data_pos/_index.md

 - Double click on the Data Emulator desktop icon to launch executable and generate sample data.
 Confirm by entering __Yes__ or __Y__ to start generating data, entering No or N will exit the tool.
 This tool generates data for the last 30 days.
 Say No or N to prevent regenerating sample data if it is generated earlier.

-  > __NOTE: You can still generate additional sample data by running this tool multiple times, but there might be duplicate key errors and fails to generate data in subsequent attempts.__
+  > **Note:** You can still generate additional sample data by running this tool multiple times, but there might be duplicate key errors and fails to generate data in subsequent attempts.

   ![Screenshot showing the sample data generation confirmation](./img/confirm_sample_data_generation.png)